-Code Generation: Adaptive systems like Hyper, H2O, Actian Vector, Hekaton, MemSQL and others [6], [23], [44], [55], [77] examine the query and decide how data will be accessed by evaluating alternative access plans.
+Code Generation.
+Adaptive systems like Hyper, $H_2O$ , Actian Vector, Hekaton, MemSQL and others [6], [23], [44], [55], [77] examine the query and decide how data will be accessed by evaluating alternative access plans.
 The appropriate code is generated by considering the buffered available data layouts.
 One disadvantage of this approach is the requirement to compile code on the fly which is alleviated by buffering compiled code fragments.
 The development of Relational Fabric aids code generation in two ways.
 First, Relational Fabric does not require buffering different layouts since any arbitrary layout can be accessed on the fly.
-Second, since data layouts are not buffered, Relational Fabric can buffer more code fragments and reuse previously compiled code fragments more aggressively which allows for better utilization of memory.
+Second, since data layouts are not buffered, Relational Fabric code fragments more aggressively which allows for better utilization of memory.
 The query optimizer can now also consider various factors like which code fragments are buffered and which indexes are available.
 Through the Relational Fabric design we have the opportunity to develop a novel full-fledged hybrid query engine.
-This engine would seamlessly switch between row-at-a-time and column-at-a-time processing while working on the same base data.
+This engine would seamlessly switch between row-ata-time and column-at-a-time processing while working on the same base data.
 This allows for adaptive query processing, where the system dynamically chooses the most efficient processing method based on the characteristics of the query and the data being processed.